-For many of us, the Climeworks start-up came out off thin air.
+For many of us, the Climeworks start-up came out of thin air.

-All of a sudden, two young Swiss engineers were all over the airwaves, talking about extracting carbon dioxide from the atmosphere.
-And they were not talking about some distant utopia, but a real project which is already delivering on this promise.
+Suddenly, two young Swiss engineers were all over the airwaves, talking about extracting carbon dioxide from the atmosphere.
+And they were not talking about some distant utopia but a real project already delivering on this promise.

 Global warming is no fake news.
-Just ask a farmer in sub-Saharan Africa or a ski lift operator in Arosa.
-Due to the increase in harmful greenhouse gases in the atmosphere, the Earth's temperature has been rising since the industrial age.
+Ask a sub-Saharan African farmer or a ski lift operator in Arosa.
+Due to the increase in harmful greenhouse gases in the atmosphere, the Earth's temperature has risen since the industrial age.
 If there was a way to reverse, or at the very least slow down this toxic spiral, we could spare the Earth from the worst.

 Here are the two co-founders, Christoph Gebald and Jan Wurzbacher, with the world's first commercial plant to capture CO2 from the atmosphere:

-The CO2 captured by the Climeworks plant in a year's time is equivalent to taking 200 cars off the road.
+The CO2 captured by the Climeworks plant in a year is equivalent to taking 200 cars off the road.

-It will be a future where individuals combine various modes of transportation based on a triage of CO2 emissions, cost per kilometer and level of convenience.
-For example, the more convenient and less economic a trip from A to B is, the more expensive it will be.
+It will be a future where individuals combine various modes of transportation based on a triage of CO2 emissions, cost per kilometer, and level of convenience.
+For example, the more convenient and less economical a trip from A to B is, the more expensive it will be.

-Finally, I am a firm believer that on a personal level, only real-time usage data combined with economic incentives changes behaviors for the better.
+Finally, I firmly believe that on a personal level, only real-time usage data combined with economic incentives change behaviors for the better.

-On a governmental level, the Climeworks initiative could be rather groundbreaking.
-Since the plants are built for scaling up, the sky is the limit as to how much CO2 our society wants to remove from the atmosphere!
+On a governmental level, the Climeworks initiative could be somewhat groundbreaking.
+Since the plants are built for scaling up, the sky is the limit of how much CO2 our society wants to remove from the atmosphere!